Mayaracar2/Cyber-security/interencdec.md

 > This is a CTF about Cryptography
 ## Desafio:Interencdec (Cryptography)
 ### Análise inicial
+O desafio apresenta o seguinte enunciado:

+"Can you get the real meaning from this file."

+#### Tradução
-O desafio apresenta o seguinte enunciado: "Você consegue entender o significado real deste arquivo?"
+"Você consegue entender o significado real deste arquivo?"

 - [Página do desafio](https://play.picoctf.org/practice/challenge/418)